-Orders placed and processed Monday through Thursday by 10:00 am PT typically ship the same day.
+Orders placed and processed Monday through Friday by 10:00 am PT typically ship the same day.
 Orders placed and processed after this time will typically ship the following day.

 Call Customer Support at (844) 463-8486 or email firstname.lastname@example.org for more information about Orders, Shipping, & Evivo's Return Policy.

 - Casaburi, Giorgio, and Steven A. Frese.
-"Colonization of breastfed infants by Bifidobacterium longum subsp. infantis EVC001 reduces virulence gene abundance.
-Hum Microbiome J. 2018;9: 7-10.
+"Colonization of breastfed infants by Bifidobacterium longum subsp. infantis EVC001 reduces virulence gene abundance."
+Human Microbiome Journal 9 (2018): 7-10.